eymay/Embedded-Image-Processing/README.md

 STM32F407 was used as the main microcontroller as it has DCMI (Digital Camera Interface) module in it.
-DCMI is a synchronous parallel data bus and works together with DMA [@dcmiDatasheet].
+DCMI is a synchronous parallel data bus and works together with DMA (more on [DCMI](https://www.st.com/resource/en/application_note/an5020-digital-camera-interface-dcmi-on-stm32-mcus-stmicroelectronics.pdf)).
 The synchronizing signals of Camera such as PCLK, the horizontal and vertical reference signals are feed into DCMI.
 An allocated memory is filled with the incoming image data which is directed from DCMI to DMA.